maireadbrennan/maireadbrennan/README.md

 🗺️ Hi, I'm Mairéad 👋

 Data specialist with a background in environmental science and a self-taught path into data engineering.
-I build ETL pipelines, automated workflows, and data systems — mostly in Python — with a focus on making complex data accessible to the people who need to act on it.
+I build ETL pipelines, automated workflows, and data systems (mostly in Python) with a focus on making complex data accessible to the people who need to act on it.

 Currently a Climate Risk Specialist at Arcadis, where I helped build Climate Risk Nexus, a climate risk quantification platform processing large-scale climate and infrastructure datasets.

 Tools I work with: Python (Pandas, Polars, GeoPandas, ArcPy), SQL, ArcGIS Pro, ArcGIS Online, GitHub, Microsoft Fabric, Jenkins

+Thanks for stopping by!